 Take a Hike

 Most people don’t live in Denver for the city; they live there for easy access to the mountains.
-There are a number of spots to appreciate nature, but one of the iconic, not to miss sights is Red Rocks.
+There are a number of spots to appreciate nature, but one of the iconic, not to miss sights is Red Rocks Park.
 Just 20 minutes from Denver, the amphitheater is the most acoustically perfect outdoor concert venue in the world and is crisscrossed by nature trails.
 Bear Creek Reservoir is another easily accessible hiking spot with campgrounds, SUP and kayak rentals, and horseback riding, and biking trails for a full day of fun in the forest or on the water.

 Go For an Iconic Drive